jzc-2007/tpu_manager/README.md

 tpu monitor username
 ```

 This updates every 10 seconds.
-For a one-time check, use:
+For one-time checks, use:

 ```bash
 tpu check username